- Ageism is the unfair treatment, discrimination, and stereotyping of an individual or group because of their age.

 Work Environment Policies

 In order to counteract ageism in workplace environments, the ADEA prohibits any form of discrimination in regard to employment.
 Whether it be in the hiring, pay, firing, promotion, training, and assignment process of the job this law prohibits employers from engaging in this sort of behavior.

-When it comes to harassment policies in the workplace, the law focuses on the prevention of harassment because of one’s age.
-For something to constitute as harassment, there has to be a derogatory or offensive comment made pertaining to the person’s age.
+Harassment policies intend to prevent workplace harassment because of one’s age.
+For a situation to exemplify harassment, a person must be subject to derogatory or offensive comments about their age.
 The law won’t focus on playful or teasing remarks unless the incident proves severe enough to create a hostile work environment or affect the employee’s status with the company.

-The ADEA deems any employment practice or procedure that targets adults over the age of 40 solely because of their age as illegal acts committed by the employer.
+The ADEA deems any employment practice or procedure that targets adults over 40 solely because of their age as illegal acts committed by the employer.